MattBlack85/python-concurrency-demo/README.md

 Let's dive into python tools to deal with concurrency

 ## Running the demos
-The repo assumes the use of uv. (https://docs.astral.sh/uv/) If you are a pip user you can definitely upgrade to use uv now :P Your life will be easier, faster and more secure by using locked dependencies and you can thank me later.
+The repo assumes the use of uv (https://docs.astral.sh/uv/)

+If you are a pip user you can definitely upgrade to use uv now :P

+Your life will be easier, faster and more secure by using locked dependencies and you can thank me later.